gelic-idealab/design-critique/README-SESSION-DURING-PC.md

-# Fashion Critique: Using Komodo During a Session on a PC
+# Fashion Critique: Using Komodo During a Session with PC VR

 ## Table of Contents